 Organization costs include, among other things, the cost of organizing as a Maryland corporation, including the cost of legal services and other fees pertaining to the Company's organization, all of which are expensed as incurred.
-Offering costs include, among other things, legal fees and other costs pertaining to the preparation of the Company's private placement memorandum and other offering documents, including travel-related expenses related to the Initial Private Offering.
-Pursuant to the investment advisory agreement between the Company and RGC, as subsequently amended and restated (the "Advisory Agreement"), the Company and RGC agreed that organization and offering costs incurred in connection with the Initial Private Offering would be borne by the Company up to a maximum amount of \$1,000,000, provided that the amount of such costs in excess of \$1,000,000 would be paid by RGC.
+Offering costs include, among other things, legal fees and other costs pertaining to the preparation of the Company's public and private offering materials as well as travel-related expenses related to the Company's public and private offerings.
+Pursuant to the investment advisory agreement in place between the Company and RGC at the time of the Initial Private Offering, the Company and RGC agreed that organization and offering costs incurred in connection with the Initial Private Offering would be borne by the Company up to a maximum amount of \$1,000,000, provided that the amount of such costs in excess of \$1,000,000 would be paid by RGC.
 As of December 31, 2016, the Company had already incurred the maximum amount of \$1,000,000 in organization and offering costs incurred in connection with the Initial Private Offering.
-As a result, for the three months ended March 31, 2021 and 2020, the Company did not incur any organization or offering expenses in connection with the Initial Private Offering.
+As a result, for the three and nine months ended September 30, 2021 and 2020, the Company did not incur any organization or offering expenses in connection with the Initial Private Offering.

 Offering costs related to new or follow-on offerings, including the Second Private Offering, were accumulated and charged to additional paid in capital at the time of closing beginning in 2019.
 These offering costs related to the Second Private Offering are subject to a cap of \$600,000, excluding placement agent fees which have no cap, of which the Company will bear the cost.
-As of March 31, 2021 and December 31, 2020, respectively, the Company had accumulated and recorded \$613,510 and \$608,989 of deferred offering costs.
-As of each of March 31, 2021 and December 31, 2020, respectively, \$154,738 and \$123,009 in placement agent fees had been incurred.
+As of September 30, 2021 and December 31, 2020, respectively, the Company had accumulated and recorded \$646,362 and \$608,989 of offering costs related to the Second Private Offering.
+As of each of September 30, 2021 and December 31, 2020, respectively, \$186,198 and \$123,009 in placement agent fees had been incurred.
 Under the terms of the Second Private Offering, offering costs in excess of \$600,000, excluding placement agent fees, will be reimbursed by RGC.